 Understanding these non-vocal cues can help pet owners better communicate with their cats and strengthen their bond.
 By paying attention to a cat’s body language, facial expressions, and scent marking, owners can respond appropriately to their cat’s needs and foster a more fulfilling relationship.

-Understanding when cats start to meow and their vocal behavior is crucial to building a stronger bond between them and their owners.
+Understanding when do cats start to meow and their vocal behavior is crucial to building a stronger bond between them and their owners.
 Cat owners can enhance their understanding of their pet’s behavior and needs by exploring feline vocalization, decoding their messages, and recognizing non-vocal communication cues.

 Cats use vocalization to communicate differently, whether it’s meowing to express hunger, playfulness, or other emotions.
 As they grow older, their meows may change, and it is essential to monitor these changes to ensure their well-being.